flagshipcompany/shopify-app-public/README.md

 ### Install the App
 #### BETA installation

-You need to create copy paste this link in your browser, while replacing the name of your shop:
+You need to copy/paste this link in your browser, while replacing the name of your shop:

 `https://shopify.smartship.io/remote-install?shop=MY_SHOP_NAME.myshopify.com`